 - A. An employee will be given a written notice of his or her placement on the salary scale and school assignment for the coming year at the earliest possible date via email.
 A copy of the current assignment letter will also be available in the employee's personnel file in Human Resources.
-If assignment and salary notification is provided in a timely fashion as outlined above, it will be signed by the employee and returned to the Office of Human Resources no later than July 15 following the close of the school year.
-In the event that changes are made after July 15, the employee affected will be notified promptly in writing. - B. Whenever possible, employees will be assigned to positions within the scope of their professional certificates and/or their major or minor fields of study.
+In the event that changes are made, the employee affected will be notified promptly in writing. - B. Whenever possible, employees will be assigned to positions within the scope of their professional certificates and/or their major or minor fields of study.
 Currently employed professional personnel not assigned within their area of certification will be given priority consideration in filling vacant positions within their area of certification. - C. Changes in grade assignment in the elementary schools and in subject assignment in the secondary schools will be voluntary to the extent possible.
 When subject area/course or grade level changes are necessary, the administrator must communicate those changes prior to the change being made except when prevented by unforeseen and unexpected circumstances. - D. In arranging a schedule for an employee who is assigned regularly to more than one building, an effort will be made to limit the amount of travel.
 When required to use his or her automobile, he or she will be reimbursed for all such travel at the mileage rate allowed by the IRS.
-He or she will be notified of any change in his or her schedule promptly. - E. An occasional orientation meeting or in-service meeting held in another building in the county shall not be considered a regular assignment and travel to and from such buildings will not be reimbursable.
-However, the Board will make every reasonable effort to limit travel for such meetings. - F. Employees shall be reimbursed for job-related travel at the rates listed in Paragraph D above. - G. Employees shall not be required to transport students in their private automobiles. - H. Each employee who requires coursework for recertification will be notified, in writing, at least two years in advance of the expiration date of his certificate.
+He or she will be notified of any change in his or her schedule promptly.
+Employees who are assigned across multiple work sites will participate in faculty Employees who are assigned across multiple work sites will attend staff meetings and participate in professional development with their primary work site only. - E. An occasional orientation meeting or in-service meeting held in another building in the county shall not be considered a regular assignment and travel to and from such buildings will not be reimbursable.
+However, the Board will make every reasonable effort to limit travel for such meetings.
+Video-conferencing capabilities may be implemented when it supports the primary purpose and function of a meeting that is scheduled. - F. Employees shall be reimbursed for job-related travel at the rates listed in Paragraph D above. - G. Employees shall not be required to transport students in their private automobiles. - H. Each employee who requires coursework for recertification will be notified, in writing, at least two years in advance of the expiration date of their certificate.

 Employees who do not require course work for recertification shall be notified no later than three months prior to the expiration of their certificates.
-The Board will maintain, to the best of its ability, information regarding the certification status of employees; nevertheless, it is the responsibility of the employee to know the current certification regulations and to renew his/her certificate prior to the expiration date there-on.
+The Board will maintain, to the best of its ability, information regarding the certification status of employees; nevertheless, it is the responsibility of the employee to know the current certification regulations and to renew their certificate prior to the expiration date there-on.